anapenedos/PhosQuest/documentation/web_app_testing.md

 - Inhibitor with accession of ID
 - Inhibitor with name

-Currently we have issues for the Kinase and Substrate searches, when names are using, with the 'exact matches' option based upon the field used to search for.
+Currently we there are slight issues for the Kinase and Substrate searches, when names are used, with the 'exact matches' option based upon the field used to search for.
 In the future, we will look to implement multi-field searches to capture different information.
 We also tried a number of random character inputs and for all occasions, and this was captured with the default display "sorry no results found".

 We have tried to graphically illustrate the results of such searches and demonstrate that all links and searches work as expected.
 In the future we hope to implement an even more comprehensive web app testing document.